ruuda/blog/posts/adding-unpack-to-rcl.md

 Using a single unpack syntax only creates an ambiguity when dicts and sets are both written with curly braces.
 What if sets used different symbols?
+Which ones though?
-The problem here is that there aren’t that many symmetric pairs in ASCII.
+There aren’t that many symmetric pairs in ASCII.
 `()`, `[]`, and `{}` are already in use,
 and `<>` create ambiguities with the comparison operators.
 (This is what makes C++ notoriously difficult to parse, and it’s why Rust features the [turbofish].)
 We could go for a digraph,
 maybe `{||}`, `@{}`, or a keyword like `set {}`,
-but they add visual noise,
-and are less obvious to newcomers.
+but they are less obvious to newcomers, and add visual noise.
 To me,
-being _reasonable_ also means avoiding surprise, respecting established conventions, and being readable even to people who haven’t seen the language before.
+being _reasonable_ also means avoiding surprise, respecting established conventions if possible, and being readable even to people who haven’t seen the language before.
 The braces have to stay.